SuperDyl/updateServerJar/README.md

 # Missing features and bugs

-* Cannot download snapshot versions from the command line
-* No helper function to more easily download other Minecraft versions
 * There is no testing for file downloading or command line arguments
 * No -h or --help options are available
 * If a test fails, all subsequent tests are skipped